 Designers swear by the importance of fonts.
 They often see what most people overlook.
 At the superficial level, it could feel like fonts are about the beauty of the written word.
 But, as designers say, ‘It reflects the character of writers and their written word.
 It is deeper than looks and can make or break a word and your experience.’
 This is their way of saying ‘Font psychology is important.’
 This post will be my way (or the

 Let us take a scientific look at the role fonts & typography play in learning, memory, emotion, behavior, attention, creativity, reading, and thinking.

 In this short post, I’ll summarize the research and then draw practical insights for you to use in your life – professional or otherwise.

 If you are hoping to find what psychological sciences say about fonts, you’ve come to the right place.

 Use Font Psychology Research To Choose Your Fonts

-Note: This is almost like a review of Literature.
+Note: This is almost like a speedy review of the literature.
 I’ve cited over 15 studies to draw insights that represent the general findings across the board.